xp44mm/Notebook/RxInAction/02 Hello Rx.md

 ## 2.1 Working with traditional .NET events

 Stock information comes from a stock-trading source, and many services provide this information.
-Each has its own API and data formats, and several of those sources are free, such as Yahoo Finance (http://finance.yahoo.com) and Google Finance (www.google.com/finance).
+Each has its own API and data formats, and several of those sources are free, such as [Yahoo Finance](http://finance.yahoo.com) and [Google Finance](www.google.com/finance).
 For your application, the most important properties are the stock's quote symbol and price.
 The stock's quote symbol is a series of characters that uniquely identifies traded shares or stock (for example, MSFT is the Microsoft stock symbol).

 The flowchart in figure 2.1 describes the logical flow of the application.